 This lift makes use of a circular incision that traces the nipple's edge, and it is most often employed when the main focus of the lift is to elevate the areola complex for a perkier look.
 Women with only minor breast ptosis will find this approach adequate, while those with more severe sagging will need a different method.
 Breast and nipple projection is minimized with the circumareolar lift, while scarring is well-hidden in the darker pigmentation of the areola complex.

 This is the least invasive type of breast lift, but it also has the most limited results.
 An incision is made around the top crescent of the nipple to improve its position, elevating it for a more youthful aesthetic, and also ensuring the nipples are symmetrical.
 While used less regularly, this is a good technique if the patient is also undergoing breast augmentation.

-Dr. Teitelbaum will fit you with a compression garment, which is prescribed to minimize swelling and hasten your recovery.
+After your breast lift in our Santa Monica surgical facility, Dr. Teitelbaum will fit you with a compression garment, which is prescribed to minimize swelling and hasten your recovery.
 While swelling, pain, discomfort and soreness are all to be expected to some degree, the doctor will make sure you are at peace, offering you pain medication as needed and desired.
 After one or two days, you will only need to take a few Tylenol to stay comfortable.

 Breast lift patients should anticipate resting in bed for at least the first two days, and to sleep on their backs for at least 2 weeks while the chest heals.
 The head can be elevated with soft pillows that make this sleeping position more comfortable.